 - preserving the health of your plants.
 A robust plant will be better equipped to withstand an infestation than one that is not as content.

 By doing this, you can help keep pests away and catch them early—before any serious infestations can begin.
 Pests can be discouraged from infecting your plants by keeping them healthy and in the proper habitats.

 Thai Constellation are considered to be toxic to humans and pets if ingested.
-Consumption of the plant (especially in large quantities) can cause symptoms including; burning of the lips, throat and mouth, difficulty breathing or swallowing, nausea and vomiting/ diarrhoea.
+Consumption of the plant (especially in large quantities) can cause symptoms including; burning of the lips, throat, and mouth, difficulty breathing or swallowing, nausea and vomiting/diarrhea.
 If these symptoms occur make sure to seek the appropriate medical attention.